-Joe has been an analyst at Opus since 2016.
-In this time, Joe has gained advisory and transactional experience across a range of sectors including Financial Services, Renewables, Pharmaceuticals, Media and Construction Materials.
+Joe joined Opus in 2016.
+He has advisory and transactional experience across a range of sectors including Financial Services, Renewables, Pharmaceuticals, Media and Construction Materials.

-Joe joined Opus after spending four years at KPMG, where he qualified as a Chartered Accountant, and worked in the Deal Advisory and Forensic Accounting teams.
+Prior to Opus, Joe spent four years at KPMG, where he qualified as a Chartered Accountant, and worked in the Deal Advisory and Forensic Accounting teams.
 Joe has a degree in Classics from the University of Bristol and is a member of the ICAEW.